Unlock the potential of Industry 4.0 for equipment and asset management

 In the maturity model for asset maintenance, a prescriptive approach is considered optimal.
 This will become even more important in the post-digital era.
 In this approach, advanced enterprise asset management (EAM) solutions suggest preventive tactics, prescribe how to act, and predict the outcome.
 Prescriptive maintenance uses predictive science and algorithms to provide a glimpse into the future and anticipate how the asset’s performance can be optimized.

 For example, plant maintenance teams, assets managers, utilities, and facility managers are keenly aware of the substantial costs associated with energy and the critical role it plays in the smooth operation of industrial plants and commercial facilities.
 In fact, as energy costs continue to escalate, energy consumption is increasingly becoming a key focus of the cost-conscious asset maintenance teams.
 The energy usage data collected can point to opportunities for savings as well as indicators of asset health.
-Technology can help monitor energy usage, giving managers a valuable tool for handling this major expense.
+Technology can help monitor energy uSage, giving managers a valuable tool for handling this major expense.

 Support sustainability initiatives with improved energy usage